configcat-labs/feature-flags-in-infernojs-sample/README.md

-# How to flag features in Inferno.js
+# How to flag features in Inferno.js (WIP - Not ready)

 #### (Optional) In case the blog post is already published, please add: [Read the blog post here](https://configcat.com/blog/)